duckdb/duckdb-web/docs/sql/samples.md

 Samples require a *sample size*, which is an indication of how many elements will be sampled from the total population.
 Samples can either be given as a percentage (`10%`) or as a fixed number of rows (`10 rows`).
 All three sampling methods support sampling over a percentage, but **only** reservoir sampling supports sampling a fixed number of rows.

 Samples are probablistic, that is to say, samples can be different between runs *unless* the seed is specifically specified.
-Specifying the seed *only* guarantees that the sample is the same if multi-threading is not enabled (i.e. `PRAGMA threads=1`).
+Specifying the seed *only* guarantees that the sample is the same if multi-threading is not enabled (i.e., `PRAGMA threads=1`).
 In the case of multiple threads running over a sample, samples are not necessarily consistent even with a fixed seed.

 ### reservoir
 Reservoir sampling is a stream sampling technique that selects a random sample by keeping a *reservoir* of size equal to the sample size, and randomly replacing elements as more elements come in.
 Reservoir sampling allows us to specify *exactly* how many elements we want in the resulting sample (by selecting the size of the reservoir).
 As a result, reservoir sampling *always* outputs the same amount of elements, unlike system and bernoulli sampling.